 - Peace of Mind - At Get Away Today, we know things come up.
 That's why we offer our popular Peace of Mind Plan - so you can book with confidence.
 Just $75 covers any and all changes (excluding airfare) made up to 72 hours before your check-in date on most of our Southern California vacation packages.* After all, your Peace of Mind is worth it!

 - Layaway Plans - Lock-in your 2020 or 2021 Disneyland Resort vacation for just $175 down.
 By booking early, you lock-in your availability and have the flexibility to pay as you go.
 Make as many interest-free payments as you’d like, whenever you’d like, with final payment due just seven days prior to travel.
 For over 30 years, we’ve had one goal in mind - to make vacationing affordable for every family.
 We promise to never stop doing just that!

 - Our Promise to You - Get Away Today is your best friend when it comes to your vacation, no matter where you’re headed.
 That means we care, we’re fun, flexible and help you find the best price.
 Included at no extra cost with every booking is a personal travel expert, best price guarantee and a donation made back to your community to help a child in need.
 We are with you every step of the way before, during, and even after your vacation.

 What other theme parks are closed due to Covid 19?

-At this time a number of other theme parks are closed due to safety concerns around coronavirus.
+Of course Disneyland is not the only theme park affected by the pandemic.
+At this time a number of other theme parks are closed due to safety concerns around the novel coronavirus.
 Below is the current list of theme park closures by date: